billpatrianakos/spartn/README.md

 # Roadmap

 I'm currently using Spart'n for my own blog so you can be sure this project will be updated and a more polished version should appear here in the coming weeks.
 I'd be happy to include pull requests and respond to any issues you may have!

+Spart'n is (obviously) open source and available under the BSD license.
+Do whatever the hell you want with it.
+For free.
+And for Freedom.